|

 IDLToCLSCompiler -o bin proxy def.idl

-generate proxy.dll from def.idl in the directory bin.
+proxy.dll from def.idl in the directory bin .

 IDLToCLSCompiler -o bin -idir c:\IDL -idir d:\IDL proxy def.idl

-generate proxy.dll from def.idl in the directory bin; search for imported idl files in c:\IDL and d:\IDL.
+proxy.dll from def.idl in the directory bin ; search for imported idl files in c:\IDL and d:\IDL .

 IDLToCLSCompiler -d IIOPNet proxy def.idl